nrfconnect/sdk-nrf/doc/nrf/doc_styleguide.rst

 Typedefs
 ========

-The documentation block must precede the documented element.
+The documentation block should precede the documented element.
-This is in accordance with the :ref:`Zephyr coding style <zephyr:coding_style>`.

 .. code-block:: c